daos-stack/daos/docs/admin/installation.md

 To build DAOS and its dependencies, several software packages must be installed on the system.
 This includes scons, libuuid, cmocka, ipmctl, and several other packages usually available on all the Linux distributions.
-Moreover, a Go version of at least 1.13 is required.

 A script is provided for each Linux distribution to install the packages required, and the Docker install process calls out to this script as part of the install process.